Oklahoma Licensing Overview for a Cosmetologist

 Cosmetologist / Esthetician Licensing

-There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in the state of Oklahoma.
+There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in Oklahoma.
 These include:

 - The successful completion of a cosmetology / esthetician course

 - Successfully undergo state testing and pass the minimum requirements of each test

 - Submission of an application of with the Oklahoma State Board of Cosmetology and Barbering.

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.